How to apply Growth Marketing to Skyrocket your B2B company

 Month 3-8: Activation

-• This can be in the form of downloading a product/service brochure or booking a call with sales.
+- This can be in the form of downloading a product/service brochure or booking a call with the sales team.

 We’re only at acquisition, and we’re already 8 months in!